Skip to content

 If you live with rheumatoid arthritis (RA), you know the daily struggle with joint pain, stiffness, and swelling.
 This happens because your immune system targets the lining of your joints, causing chronic inflammation.
 Mesenchymal stem cells are particularly effective at addressing this.
 They have powerful anti-inflammatory properties that can help reduce the swelling and pain in your joints.
 More importantly, studies show that MSCs can help prevent further joint damage by regulating the immune cells responsible for the attack.
 This approach to arthritis treatment helps you find relief while also protecting your long-term joint health and mobility.

-Connective Tissue Diseases (like Lupus)
+Lupus and Other Connective Tissue Diseases

 Connective tissue diseases like Systemic Lupus Erythematosus (SLE), or lupus, can affect nearly any part of your body, including your skin, joints, and major organs like the kidneys.
 The inflammation is widespread and can be difficult to control with traditional medications.
 Mesenchymal stem cells can help by rebalancing the immune system and reducing this systemic inflammation.
 Research indicates that MSCs can help improve kidney function and lessen other disease-related symptoms in people with lupus.
 By calming the autoimmune response, this therapy can help protect your vital organs from damage and improve your overall well-being.